JackPlowman/development-ideas/IDEAS.md

 - Create a repository that shows off all sorting algorithms in Python

 ## Started Ideas

+These ideas have been initiated but are not yet fully developed enough to be simply maintained.

 ### Pull Request Analysis GitHub Action